Fast Intra-kernel Isolation and Security with IskiOS: Related Work

-SEIMI~\cite{SEIMI:Oakland20} uses \emph{SMAP}~\cite{IntelArchManual20} to protect sensitive data in user-space programs.
+SEIMI~\cite{SEIMI:Oakland20} uses \emph{SMAP}~\cite{IntelArchManual21} to protect sensitive data in user-space programs.
 It enables SMAP and maps all pages with the supervisor bit except for those that store sensitive user data.
-SEIMI then executes \emph{all} (trusted and untrusted) user code in privileged mode and only allows trusted components to temporarily disable SMAP to access the protected memory as needed.
-To prevent user code from executing privileged instructions that may compromise the kernel's security and SEIMI's isolation mechanism, SEIMI places the system under the control of a hypervisor and forces all privileged instructions to cause a VM exit.
+SEIMI then executes \emph{all} (trusted and untrusted) user code in privileged mode and allows trusted components to temporarily disable SMAP to access the protected memory.
+To prevent user code from executing privileged instructions, SEIMI places the system under the control of a hypervisor and forces all privileged instructions to cause a VM exit.
 Both {\System} and SEIMI make unconventional use of x86 hardware to efficiently isolate memory.
 Unlike SEIMI, {\System} does not require a hypervisor to protect its isolation mechanism and security defenses.
 In addition, SEIMI's use of SMAP no longer protects the kernel from inadvertently accessing user memory.
-In contrast, while {\System} retrofits Intel PKU to protect kernel memory, it does not prohibit PKU's intended use to user programs (though it does halve the number of user-level keys available).
+In contrast, {\System}'s PKK mechanism still allows user programs to use PKU (though it does halve the number of user-level keys available).